acquia/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+### 1.04 to 1.05
+There are no manual update steps for this version.

 ### 1.03 to 1.04
 * Go to *Structure > Views* and edit the **Media** view.
 * Edit the **Browser** display and configure the pager.